EmpireNetwork123/EmpireNetwork123/README.md

 Email Me 👉 ✉️ **Ericchinonso1@outlook.com** For Collaboration/Project or Anything Else. 😊😊
 - 🔭 **I’m currently working on:**
 Building explainable NLP systems  for classification and interpretability.
 Also exploring secure AI models for malware detection and adversarial robustness.
-- 🌱 **I’m currently learning:**
-  Trustworthy AI techniques, XAI frameworks, multimodal DL, and real-time model deployment using FastAPI and Streamlit.
 - 👯 **I’m looking to collaborate on:**
-  Research projects at the intersection of **Cybersecurity + AI/ML**:: secure NLP, ransomware threat detection, or digital watermarking/provenance systems.
+  Research projects at the intersection of **Cybersecurity + AI/ML**:: secure NLP, Malware Analysis, or digital watermarking/provenance systems.
-- 🤔 **I’m looking for help with:**
-  Advancing my work on **LLM Applications** in security, healthcare etc, and reproducible ML pipelines.
-- 💬 **Ask me about:**
-  Explainable AI, Malware detection pipelines, Federated Learning , Parallel Programming,Hugging Face, Secure ML .
 - ⚡ **Fun fact:**
   Beyond research and technology, I'm passionate about football — both on and off the pitch.
 A proud and loyal Arsenal fan.
 ## 🌐 Socials: